ethanthoma/personal-website/posts/llms_dont_make_sense.md

 and the eventual transformer hegemony, RL was the coolest kid of the block.
 And I think, it will outlive deep conv nets and transformers.

 Value systems are an integral part of decision making.
-I find the smartest someone is (not academically but on a more philosophical benchmark), the more self-consistent their value system tends to be.
-The decisions we are heavily influenced by multiple factors like emotion and what we value.

-Economics captures this part of us, at least partially.
-You may like fruit A more than fruit B (or you're like me who doesn't really eat fruit) but after giving you _x_ fruit A, you will probably want fruit B...
+Economics captures this part of us, at least partially (and why I think it and game theory are important for machine learning research).
+You may like fruit A more than fruit B (or you're like me who doesn't really eat fruit) but after giving you _x_ fruit A, you will probably want fruit B more...

 And this is important.
 Really important.
-OpenAI knows that their is a base entropy in language modeling.
+OpenAI knows that there is a base entropy in language modeling.
 You know that too.
 Think about it.
 You probably can guess what someone you're close to would say if you text them.
 But would that change if they were more stressed?
 What if they normally like your texts but today they got hammered by a bunch of people asking them the same thing?

-How your values changed (as influenced by many factors like emotion) affect how you interact with the environment, including communication, which can not be predicted on average, like a LLM tries to do.
+I find the smartest someone is, philosophically not academically, the more self-consistent their value system tends to be.
+The decisions we make are heavily influenced by multiple factors like emotion our values.
+How your values changed affect how you interact with the environment, including communication, which can not be predicted on average, like a LLM tries to do.

-I don't think we want an average-perdicting model, we want AGI, something I hope is a bit better than the average person.
+I don't think we want an average-predicting model, we want AGI, something I hope is a bit better than the average person.

 ## Architecture is King